gvwilson/thirdbit/pages/advice.md

 8)  Do the background reading.
 :   H.L.
 Mencken once wrote that, "There is always a well-known solution to every
-    human problem---neat, plausible, and wrong."
+    human problem—neat, plausible, and wrong."
 Your problem is almost certainly one of those, and is almost certainly more complex than you first realize.
 While Rule #4 tells researchers to sacrifice detail for clarity, this rule asks practitioners to make an effort to grasp at least some of that detail so that